 Annie has been getting in trouble from an early age for reading in the dark.
 She is a bit better at controlling herself these days, but is still sometimes known for reading past sundown.
 She has degrees in English, Psychology, French and Professional Communications and was Co-Director of the National Young Writers’ Festival in 2016 and 2017.

 Annie has worked with Adelaide Writers’ Week, regularly contributes to a bookish podcast, Books on the Go and reviews children’s books for Books+Publishing.
+As of May 2023, she is becoming the mother of an incredibly well-read baby, and is taking some time to enjoy all the pleasures of raising such an advanced child.
 She likes good books and soft textiles, little dogs and bright colours, writing that makes you double take and art of all kinds.